 Privacy and security go hand in hand.
 You have probably heard these terms used frequently, but are still not clear what they mean.
 Think of it this way: Privacy is your right to control how your personal information is collected and used.
 Security is the obligation of the company that collects and uses your information to make sure the information is safe against unauthorized access and uses.
 As we point out in Fact Sheet 24 on the privacy provisions of GLB, your rights are limited.
 Unfortunately, the same is true of financial institutions’ security obligations under GLB.

 Does GLB cover banks?

 Yes, and much more.
 The GLB privacy and security provisions apply to “financial institutions,” a term defined in the Bank Holding Company Act of 1956 as an institution that is “significantly engaged in financial activities….”
 (12 U.S.C.
 1843(k)).

-Obviously, banks and other companies such as credit unions and thrifts that are engaged in activities like accepting deposits meet the definition of “financial institution.”
-Financial institutions involved in banking are regulated by one of five federal agencies.
-2 These agencies are collectively called the “banking agencies”.
-(For more information on the banking agencies and the types of activities each agency regulates, see the References Section of this guide.)
+Obviously, banks and other companies such as credit unions that are engaged in activities like accepting deposits meet the definition of “financial institution.”
+Other companies covered by the Safeguards Rule include:

 - Debt collectors.